Mayaenite/Omniverse_Wingman/README.md

 # Omniverse_Wingman
 Generates a wing project for an Omniverse ext.

+In the release I have added a per built auto compleate and ziped it

+if it does not work you can you can copy the templeate wing projest and the auto code and just go from there

 # What Can It Do
 1. Give you code compleation.
 Along with source assistanat
 ![Code Compleation](/images/code_compleate_source_assistant.png)